Reflections on BLAISE 2024

 Amidst anti-DEI efforts in the U.S. (see the recent Fearless Fund court case) and rising tensions during an election year, the need for greater inclusion remains as we collectively navigate and build our economy.

-Croatan Institute aims to open a path to careers in impact investing with its BLAISE (BIPOC Leaders Advancing an Inclusive and Sustainable Economy) initiative by addressing some of the key barriers to participation for BIPOC students.
+Croatan Institute aims to open a path to careers in impact investing with its BLAISE initiative by addressing some of the key barriers to participation for underserved students.

 • Stephanie Silva (Boston University) with Croatan Institute

-• Duy Ngueyn (Yale University) with Mercy Investment Services
+• Duy Nguyen (Yale University) with Mercy Investment Services

 • Zaina Maqbool (University of Pennsylvania) with Westfuller Advisors